-This bill amends the Code of West Virginia to provide county commissions with the authority to utilize competitive bidding as an alternative to the traditional public auction process for the sale of county-owned real property.
-It establishes specific requirements for the competitive bidding process, including the necessity for public notice, equal opportunity for bidders, and the maintenance of records.
-The minimum sales price for properties sold through competitive bidding is set at one and one-half times the assessed value or based on a third-party appraisal.
-Additionally, the bill allows for the direct sale of county-owned property to private parties, provided the purchase price is at least 75% of the appraised value.
+The bill amends the Code of West Virginia to provide county commissions with the authority to utilize competitive bidding as an alternative to the traditional public auction process for the sale of county-owned real property.
+It establishes specific requirements for competitive bidding, including a minimum sales price of one and one-half times the assessed value of the property or based on a third-party appraisal.
+The county commission must publish a Class II legal advertisement to solicit bids, ensuring equal opportunity for all qualified bidders and maintaining transparency throughout the process.

 Committee Substitute: 7-3-3